Andargs/betnbuy/readme.md

 Site uses jquery and ajax, but jquery is only used 4 times and isnt very complicated.
 Site also uses flask add ons: PIL and IObytes

+To run the app: python3 app.py
+The database should already be created with some base products

 -Main functionality of page
     -The page functions mainly like a auctioning site, except in this case, the winner is selected randomly among the people who spent a ticket on the product.
+Even though a user pays the full minimum cost, they are not sure they will win the product.
 If the product doesnt reach the minimum cost selected by the creator of the product, the product will not be sold, and all tickets will be returned to the users who spent money on tickets for the product.
     Every ticket spent will increase the users chance of winning the product.
+Due to the winner being choosen by time, this allowes for the product to go way over what the minimumcost for sale was set as, making it a viable option for selling whatever you may want.

 -Login page
     -The user will write their username and password which will be checked against the backend